 Trail Length: 41.3 Miles

-Trail Surface: 12 ft, packed crushed limestone with 8 miles of asphalt in towns
+Trail Surface: 12 ft, compacted crushed limestone with 8 miles of asphalt in towns

 4 Wheelers: PROHIBITED

-The trail parallels M-21 and traverses mostly rural areas and farming communities, but portions also run near Stoney Creek, Maple River and Grand River watersheds in Ionia County
+The trail parallels M-21 and traverses mostly rural areas and farming communities, but portions also run near and across Stoney Creek, Maple River and Grand River watersheds in Ionia County

 The trail is owned by the Michigan Department of Transportation (MDOT) and is managed by the Michigan Department of Natural Resources (MDNR) with the Mid-West Michigan Trail Authority and maintained by volunteers of the Friends of the Fred Meijer Clinton-Ionia-Shiawassee Trail.